-Customers who want to receive technical support and download new releases beyond this 12 month period must purchase extended support and maintenance.
+Customers who want to download new releases beyond this 12 month period must purchase extended maintenance.

 Additional add-on libraries for ATS-GPU-BASE, such as the ATS-GPU-OCT Signal Processing Library are not covered by the annual subscription, i.e. holders of an annual subscription will have to purchase subscriptions for additional libraries separately.